Musicland

-The Musicland Group, Inc. was an entertainment company that ran Musicland, Sam Goody, Discount Records, Suncoast Motion Picture Company, On Cue, and the Media Play Superstore Chains.
+The Musicland Group, Inc. was an American retail company that operated the Musicland, Sam Goody, Suncoast Motion Picture Company, Media Play, On Cue, and Discount Records chains of specialty retail stores.
 The Musicland Group was purchased by Best Buy in 2001 at the height of Musicland's success, which ultimately led to its demise.
 Jack Eugster was the CEO of The Musicland Group, from 1980, until February 2001.
 Its headquarters were in Minnetonka, Minnesota.

 History

 The first Musicland store was opened in 1955 in Minneapolis by Grover Cleveland Sayre II, where the company continued to be headquartered for the remainder of its history, by Heilicher Brothers, a Minneapolis-based regional record distributor and owner of the Soma Records label.
 In 1964 Musicland merged with JL Marsh and in 1968 with Pickwick International.
 In 1977, American Can Company purchased Pickwick International and in 1978 purchased the Sam Goody chain of record stores, which had a long history going back to 1951 in New York.
 Shortly after, Musicland began converting the majority of its stores to the Sam Goody brand name, although some locations did retain the Musicland name into the early 2000s.

 In 1997, the Musicland Group converted the remaining Musicland stores to the Sam Goody brand.